danisla/iot-homebrite-led-bulb/README.md

 ## Setup

-First, use the mobile app to create a pin and add all of your lights to a group.
+First, make sure you use the HomeBrite mobile app to create a pin and add all of your lights to a group.

-### Install and run with resin.io
+### Install bridge on Raspberry Pi 3 with resin.io

+Create an account and new device on [resin.io](http://resin.io), download the ResinOS to your RPI3.

 ```
 git remote add resin username@git.resin.io:username/devicename.git